-In addition, in the event of the Company terminates the employment of Mr. Fines without "Cause" during the performance period associated his PSUs awarded in connection with the TBEI acquisition (as such term is defined in the applicable PSU award agreement, as amended), Mr. Fines is entitled to pro-rata vesting based on actual performance at the end of the performance period.
+In addition, in the event the Company terminates the employment of Mr. Fines without "Cause" during the performance period associated with the PSUs awarded to him in connection with the TBEI acquisition (as such term is defined in the applicable PSU award agreement, as amended), Mr. Fines is entitled to pro-rata vesting based on actual performance at the end of the performance period.